Additional Support Needs (ASN) schools

-Children in Scotland with additional support needs can receive education in three formats: education in mainstream school, education in a special education school, or flexible provision with a mixed approach.
-Some special education schools are independently run, often by charities, and the education authority may pay for a child to attend one of these.
+Children in Scotland with additional support needs (ASN) can receive education in three formats: education in a mainstream school, education in a ASN school or flexible provision with a mixed approach.
+Some ASN schools are independently run, often by charities, and the education authority may pay for a child to attend one of these.

 Number of ASN schools